 Beyond Foundations

 Weaving is like a tree…the trunk is the foundation and then it splits into many branches.
 As time goes on, the trunk thickens, the number of branches expand, the structure becomes more complex.
+Beyond Foundations is for weavers who are comfortable with the basics and ready to explore the branches.

 This class is suitable for weavers working on four or eight shaft looms.
 Rather than focusing on one or the other, we will explore what a structure can do on four shafts and then what you can do when you add more.